IslenskaStaerdfraedafelagid/ncm30-website/registration/index.md

 # Fees

 The congress fee covers participation in the program, refreshments during breaks and conference dinner on June 21st.
-Participants must make their own arrangements for accommodation and travel, see [Practical information](https://ncm30.github.io/info/ ) for information about hotels and flights.
+Participants must make their own arrangements for accommodation and travel, see <a href="{{ '/info/' | relative_url }}"> Practical information </a> for information about hotels and flights.

 ## Early bird -- Until April 30 2027